skoppe/dconf-2022/slides.md

 </div>

 <!--

+Did you see that?

+spawn and join are just like new and delete.

 How does that make you feel?

-Many of the concurrency API's we use are very similar to Manual Memory Managentment.
+Do you like new and delete?

 What is actually the problem with new and delete?

 "you forget the delete."

 Well that is more a symptom.
-The problem with Manual Memory Management is the fact that it splits up the resource management into two pieces, one we put here, and the other there.
+The problem with Manual Memory Management is the fact that it splits up the resource management into two pieces, one we put at the beginning and the other one "when we are done with it".

+So the problem isn't that you forget the delete, the problem is that it isn't clear where to put it, because you don't know when you are done with it.
+You'll have to understand a lot more than the surroundings of where ever you end up putting it.
+You need to examine everything from new to delete.

 You could be lucky and it might be in the same function, or maybe in the same file.
 But it might be only in the same folder, or worse, in some other one.

 Between them there is only this invisible link, which you can only see if you analyse the code in between.

-So the problem isn't that you forget the delete, the problem is that it isn't clear where to put it.
-You'll have to understand a lot more than the surroundings of where ever you end up putting it.
-You need to examine everything from new to delete.

 And when you did the hard work and concluded that it *has* to go at a specific spot in the code, there is almost nothing you can do to make your understanding clear to anyone else, including youself.